Flagler College

-Flagler College is a private liberal arts college in St. Augustine, Florida.
-It was founded in 1968 and offers 33 undergraduate majors and one master's program.
-It also has a campus in Tallahassee.
+Flagler College is a private liberal arts college in St. Augustine, Florida, United States.
+The school was founded in 1968 and offers 44 undergraduate majors and two master's programs.
+It also operated the Flagler College – Tallahassee Campus from 2000 to 2024.

 History

 Founded in 1968, the campus comprises 49 acre, the centerpiece of which is the Ponce de León Hotel, built in 1888 as a luxury hotel.
 The architects were John Carrere and Thomas Hastings, working for Henry Morrison Flagler, the industrialist, oil magnate and railroad pioneer.
-It is now listed as a National Historic Landmark, the highest designation possible.
+It is now listed as a National Historic Landmark.

 Lawrence Lewis Jr., was the driving force behind Flagler's development.
 It was his vision to create a small, private liberal arts college on the old hotel grounds.
 Lewis was Chairman of Flagler's board of trustees for more than 20 years, guiding the college through a reorganization in 1971.
 He directed millions of dollars through foundations, family and personal funds into new construction, restoration projects, endowment and various other programs to ensure Flager's continued success.
 Lewis was related to Henry Flagler through his mother, Louise Wise Lewis Francis, who was the niece of Mary Lily Kenan Flagler, who married Henry Flagler in 1901 making him Lewis' great uncle.

-In 2014, Flagler College was ranked eighth among regional colleges in the South according to the U.S. News & World Report college survey.

-In February 2014, the college's vice president of enrollment management resigned after it was determined that he had been altering student test scores, GPAs, and student rankings to enhance the college's image, standing, and reputation.
+In February 2014, the college's vice president of enrollment management, Marc Williar, resigned after it was determined that he had been altering student test scores, GPAs, and student rankings to enhance the college's image, standing, and reputation.
 The college hired a Jacksonville law firm to investigate.
 The report indicated that the college had been reporting false information since 2004 to various organizations, including the U.S. Department of Education and various ranking organizations.

+In 2024, U.S. News and World Report named it #2 in Most Innovative Schools, #3 Best Regional Colleges in the South, #5 in Best Undergraduate Teaching, and #14 in Best Value Schools.